 You can buy only the certificates you want (for example you can buy the certificate for Artificial Intelligence but don’t buy the one for Software Engineering).

 Our advice is NOT TO BUY certificates, since the most important part is to gain actual knowledge, not a piece of paper.
 Certificates are not guaranteed for your knowledge.

-You can show that you have knowledge by creating different applications and projects, and every employer value more practical knowledge that any diploma.
+You can show that you have knowledge by creating different applications and projects, and every employer value more practical knowledge than any diploma.

-Here are two articles that you will also find very helpful:
+Here are few articles that you will also find very helpful: